Search results for

 The cloth wrap dries quickly and makes it easy to grip the Anker Soundcore Motion Q.

-We also considered price.
+We also considered the price.
 If you’re only going to be using the speaker while you shower, chances are you don’t need more than a hundred dollars.
 If you do decide to spend more, then it had better be a damn good Bluetooth speaker that you can use in a few different situations.

 Why you should trust SoundGuys